TaiJoLo/crwn-clothing/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details..
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/TaiJoLo/crwn-clothing/blob/main/LICENSE) file for details.